 Another one of the wineries in Napa Valley I love to visit is Sterling Vineyards.
 This is the perfect place for those visiting the region for the first time as it offers amazing views of the valley.

 I also love visiting their small winery museum where you can learn the basic steps about the wine production process.
 I often visit this museum first before heading into the tasting room.
-However, it's free and you can visit it at anytime.
+However, it's free and you can visit it at any time.

 This winery offers both indoor and outdoor seating options.

-Tasting Room Hours: By appointment only, daily
+Tasting Room Hours: Reservations recommended, open daily

 Spring Mountain is another one of my favorite wineries in Napa Valley.
 This beautiful winery sits on the eastern side of Spring Mountain on an estate built in the 1800s.

 I love this place for its serene surroundings and powerful wines.
-My two favorites are their Syrah and their signature wine, Elivette, a high end Bordeaux blend (Cabernet Sauvignon, Cabernet Franc, and Petit Verdot).
+My two favorites are their Syrah and their signature wine, Elivette, a high-end Bordeaux blend (Cabernet Sauvignon, Cabernet Franc, and Petit Verdot).

 The most popular tasting option is the Classic Tasting which includes a tour of the property and wine tasting in either their cave or under the antique olive trees.
 You can also sign up for some of their other tours that include walks around the estate and a tasting at the end.